DenverCoder544/oskari-documentation/SECURITY.md

 ## Reporting a Vulnerability

-Security issues can be reported privately through the GitHub Security tab on [https://github.com/oskariorg/oskari-documentation/security].
+Security issues can be reported privately through the [GitHub Security tab](https://github.com/oskariorg/oskari-documentation/security).